Evenwyne/programming-univbasics-3-method-return-values/README.md

 | `print "hello world"` | `nil`          |

 > **Moment for Meta-Learning**: If these return values are surprising or don't
-> make sense, test things out in IRB and / or review lessons in Programming as
+> make sense, test things out in IRB and/or review lessons in Programming as
 > Conversation Part 1.

 As you might recall from Programming as Conversation 2: `p` prints _as well as returns the input_.
-That might be the right tool, depending on your situation.
+Depending on your situation, that might be the right tool.

 ## Recognize the Explicit `return` Keyword

-Speaking of _explicit_ return like in JavaScript (and Java, and Python for that matter!)
-Ruby _does_ have an explicit return command.
+Speaking of _explicit_ return, like in JavaScript (and other languages such as Java and Python), Ruby _does_ have an explicit return command.
 Rubyists typically use it to exit early from a method with a specific return value.

 Let's take a look: